momalab/PAPER/README.md

 - `training/`: Model training, evaluation, and clustering
 - `inference/`: Privacy-preserving inference using LFHE
 - `resources/`: Training outputs (models and datasets) for inference and reproducibility
-- `README.md`: This file.
-Project overview and top-level documentation.

 # 🛠️ Training